azaghal/factorio-beyond-vanilla-extended/README.md

     > Once no longer planet-bound, the resources of the asteroid belt are yours for the taking - just make sure to properly configure the resource collection rockets by equipping them with the correct mining module.

+-   Factory-oriented statistics in victory screen ([Better Victory Screen](https://mods.factorio.com/mod/better-victory-screen))

+    > Get factory/production-oriented statistics after winning the game.
+Because, you know, if this game was really about killing biters, it would probably be called Biterio...

 ### Circuit network